SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: DELETE /{collection}/{id}/transfers/latest
 - Request message:  Optional Transfer Reject request
 - Response message: Transfer response
-- OK status code: 200 (OK)
+- OK status code: 204 (No Content)

 The semantics of the HTTP DELETE method are determined by the role of the client sending the request.
 For the current sponsoring client of the object, the DELETE method is defined as "reject transfer".

-The current sponsoring client MUST use the HTTP DELETE method to reject a transfer requested by the new sponsoring client.
+The server MAY return an empty message body when the transfer was rejected without an error.
+The server MUST return 204 (No Content) if the transfer resource was deleted successfully.

-Example Reject request:
+Example request:

 ```
 C: DELETE /repp/v1/domains/example.nl/transfers/latest HTTP/2